Male Breast Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

 The treatment of male breast cancer depends partly on the stage of the disease.

-For treatment options for stage I, stage II, stage IIIA, and operable stage IIIC breast cancer, see Early/Localized/Operable Male Breast Cancer.
+For treatment options for stage I, stage II, stage IIIA, and operable stage IIIC breast cancer, see Treatment of Early/Localized/Operable Male Breast Cancer.

-For treatment options for cancer that has recurred near the area where it first formed, see Locoregional Recurrent Male Breast Cancer.
+For treatment options for cancer that has recurred (come back) near the area where it first formed, see Treatment of Locoregional Recurrent Male Breast Cancer.

-For treatment options for stage IV breast cancer or breast cancer that has recurred in other parts of the body, see Metastatic Breast Cancer in Men.
+For treatment options for stage IV (metastatic) breast cancer or breast cancer that has recurred in other parts of the body, see Treatment of Metastatic Male Breast Cancer.

 Inflammatory Male Breast Cancer